apposed/jaunch/README.md

 All of that said, jpackage is a very nice tool, and if it works for you, use it!
 But if you want more flexibility&mdash;if you want to launch Java ***Your** Way*&mdash;then read on.

+## Why Jaunch for Python

+Jaunch began as a tool to launch [Fiji], a rather complex application for the JVM.
+But Fiji also needed the ability to be launched *via Python* (i.e. start Python which then starts Java using [JPype]), to make its in-process Python integration as convenient as possible for users to access.
+And I figured hey, Jaunch knows how to link to libpython now, so why not support standalone Python apps as well?
+I do not know of an existing tool in the Python ecosystem that fills this niche of launching Python without necessarily *bundling* Python.

 ## Design Goals

-### Run Java in the same process as the launcher
+### Run your program in the same process as the launcher

 * Be a good citizen of our native environment.
 * Integrate properly with application docks, system trays, and taskbars.

-### Discover Java installations already on the system
+### Discover runtime installations already on the system

-* Link to the best libjvm on demand.
+* Link to the best native library (libjvm and/or libpython) on demand.
-* Search beneath specified JVM directory roots.
+* Search beneath specified runtime directory roots.
-* Recognize system-wide installations as well as bundled Java runtimes.
+* Recognize system-wide installations as well as bundled runtimes.
 * Define rules for deciding which installations meet application requirements.
-* If no appropriate Java installation is found, show an informative error message.
+* If no appropriate runtime installation is found, show an informative error message.

-### Support runtime customization of Java launch parameters
+### Support runtime customization of runtime launch parameters

-* Customize at runtime which arguments are passed to the JVM.
+* Customize at runtime which arguments are passed to the runtime itself.
 * Customize at runtime which arguments are passed to the main class.
-* Customize at runtime which Java main class is run.
+* Customize at runtime which program (Java main class or Python script) is run.

 ### Customize launcher behavior without recompiling native binaries